Updated: 14 May 2020

 For many countries the winter months means time to pack away your golf clubs and take a break from the beautiful game but not here in New Zealand and especially in the North Island.
 The mild winter months mean that golf is possible all year round and Auckland’s best golf courses are kept in immaculate condition.

 Auckland is one of the best destinations in the Southern Hemisphere for golfers and one of the best things for many casual golfers is the cost – from 1 May, most of the clubs in and around the city introduce their winter green fee rates meaning you can play more for less.
 Whether you’re a local or you’re flying into Auckland for a weekend getaway, make sure you pack your clubs and get out and enjoy some amazing winter golf.
+We’ve got some fantastic deals available from our Auckland Airport Car Rental branch as well as our Auckland City Hire Car branch so make sure you check them out if you are planning a trip.

 Winter golfing weather